EldinZenderink/LittleWeebRules/README.md

 5. Note down the value of canonicalTitle & id of the anime that you want to add.

-6. Use the following syntax (remove the whole {} containing the tag name):
+6. Use the following syntax (it's not case sensitive!) (remove the whole {} containing the tag name):

         ~
         # {canonicalTitle}